Manitoba’s Justice System #

 Questionable Judicial Cases in Manitoba: #

 The Queen’s Bench seems to have little or no concern for the welfare of the wider community.
 It appears to be mainly interested in preserving its privileged position of unfettered power to make self-serving decisions for the legal industry and preserve its own bulwark unaccountable power.
+Some of its outrageous abuse of discretionary privileges are unbefitting of their unentitled jurisprudence.

 The Hoffman/Heinrichs 2012, case could be a bellwether one; contesting a Schizophrenic Aunt’s Will, may not be Manitoba’s most perverse obstruction of Justice, only because it has a lot of competition.
 John Carpay, motivated by misguided zeal, highlighted the high level of mistrust in Manitoba’s system.
-The Ian Histed vs MLS appears to be symptomatic of a desperate frustration with the implacable and indomitable power structures of a precious Judicial cabal.
+The Ian Histed vs MLS appears to be symptomatic of a desperate frustration with the implacable and indomitable power structures of a prickly, precious Judicial cabal.

 On Nov.
 15, 1985: The Winnipeg Free Press reported that a Grunthal man whose car was damaged by a jealous husband would not receive compensation for the damage, despite the fact the accused pleaded guilty of wilful damage to the vehicle and a judge sentenced him to six months' unsupervised probation.
+Restorative and compensatory justice could have been more satisfying for the victim and a more effective deterrent.
+But then what would I know - I’m a just an ordinary citizen.

 Sept.
 19, 1991: The Winnipeg Free Press reported that the long-awaited Ted Hughes report on the investigation into the Winnipeg Police Service’s handling of the arrest of lawyer Harvey Pollock was released.
 The report found the police handling of the affair bordered on the outrageous and smacked of “payback”.
+Any action?

 Dan Lett details four cases managed by former prosecutor George Dangerfield, later determined to be miscarriages of justice.